Zellers: History

-On Saturday, August 4, 1928, Zellers Ltd was first established in London, Ontario.
+On Saturday, August 4, 1928, Zellers Ltd. was first established in London, Ontario.
 Walter P. Zeller, its founder, opened his new store and head office at 176 Dundas Street in London after working for years for Metropolitan Stores, F. W. Woolworth Company and Kresge's.
-The plan at the start was to have stores opened in London, St. Catharines, Niagara Falls, Fort William and Saint John, New Brunswick as part of an effort to establish a Canada-wide chain of department stores.
+The plan at the start was to have stores opened in London, St. Catharines, Niagara Falls, Fort William (part of modern-day Thunder Bay) and Saint John, New Brunswick as part of an effort to establish a Canada-wide chain of department stores.
 The London store had a street frontage of 53 ft and a depth of 137 ft.
 It had a total of 7000 sqft of space on the ground floor with 2000 sqft of counter space spread out around the store.
 Sixty women were hired for the opening day working in 21 different departments.
-Within months, Zellers was doing such good business that they were bought out by the American firm Schulte-United Ltd but within two years, the rebranded stores went bankrupt.
+Within months, Zellers was doing such good business that they were bought out by the American firm Schulte-United Ltd, but within two years, the rebranded stores went bankrupt.

 1930s–1960s: Early years, partnership with W.T.
 Grant

-Zeller promptly bought fourteen Canadian locations of the failed Schulte-United chain, all located in Southern Ontario, and relaunched Zellers in late 1931 as a store for thrifty Canadians.
+Zeller promptly bought fourteen Canadian locations of the failed Schulte-United chain, all in Southern Ontario, and relaunched Zellers in late 1931 as a store for thrifty Canadians.
 One of the locations was the original Zellers at 176 Dundas Street in London, which would remain operating until the late 1980s.
 Almost immediately, Zellers initiated an aggressive expansion strategy.
 Within 25 years, Zellers operated 60 stores and employed 3,000 people.
 In 1952, in a move to expand into Atlantic Canada, it acquired the Federal Stores chain of variety stores, adding more than 12 new Zellers locations.

-During this period of expansion, Zellers concluded a deal with W.T.
-Grant, a similar chain of American mass merchandise department stores.
+During this period of expansion, Zellers concluded a deal with W. T. Grant, a similar chain of American mass merchandise department stores.
 This arrangement allowed W.T.
 Grant to purchase 10 percent of Zellers shares and eventually a 51 percent ownership in 1959.
 In exchange, the Grant Company made available to Zellers its experience in merchandising, real estate, store development, and general administration.
-Zellers employees were sent to Grant stores and head office for training and the two companies made common buying trips to east Asia.
+Zellers employees were sent to Grant stores and head office for training and the two companies made common buying trips to East Asia.
 In the 1950s, the chain again began opening new locations and in 1956, opened its first self-serve location at the Norgate shopping centre in Saint-Laurent, Quebec.
 Stores opened in 1960 employed many new innovations, including the first in-store restaurant, the first automotive centre and the first suburban location.